JetBrains/kotlin-web-site/pages/docs/reference/ranges.md

 `step()` extension functions are defined for `*Progression` classes, all of them return progressions with modified `step` values (function parameter).
-The step value is required to be always positive, therefore this function never changes the direction of iteration.
+The step value is required to be always positive, therefore this function never changes the direction of iteration:

 ``` kotlin
 fun IntProgression.step(step: Int): IntProgression {